LaurinCJ/App-3-WebAPI-Inclusivity-MultiTouch/README.md

 I seek to meet this requirement during completion:

--Add new feature without AI
+-Alter AI code to add a new feature

 <br>